-The first edition of this guide contained 25 frequently asked questions from Massachusetts' women veterans, but this edition presents answers to 36 questions.
-In the past three years since the first edition was printed, the Women Veterans' Network has seen an increase in calls and emails from women veterans.
+The second edition of this guide contains 40 frequently asked questions from Massachusetts' women veterans.
+In the past year since the second edition was printed, the Women Veterans' Network has seen an increase in calls and emails from women veterans.
 These inquiries demonstrate that women are stepping up to claim the benefits they earned through their service.
 At the same time, more resources have become available for veterans.
 Answers point to the federal and state programs and community resources available for women veterans in Massachusetts.

 This edition includes questions and answers about new resources that did not exist three years ago such as: yoga classes for managing symptoms of PTSD (see question 15), the National Suicide Prevention Lifeline (see question 21), the Women's Integrated Treatment and Recovery Program (see question 16), the VA Supported Housing (VASH) program (see question 25), and the Post 9/11 GI Bill (see question 29).
 In addition to adding new resources, this edition also expands on certain issues such as Military Sexual Trauma, transportation, vocational rehabilitation, student veterans groups, and housing resources.

 In 1994, Congress recognized the unique needs of women veterans by passing legislation that authorized the U.S. Department of Veterans Affairs (VA) to establish a Center for Women Veterans.
 The Center's charge is to ensure that female veterans receive benefits and services on par with male veterans.
 Three years later the Commonwealth of Massachusetts followed suit and created the Women Veterans' Network as a program of the state's Department of Veterans' Services.
 Since 1997, service organizations and veterans' advocates in Massachusetts have collaborated with the VA and the Network to raise awareness of women veterans' issues.
 This guide represents the collaborative effort of the Network's Steering Committee.